g10draw/movie_review_classifier/README.md

 # Movie Review Classifier
-This model classifies the movie reviews entered by the audiens into positive or negative opinions.
+This model classifies the movie reviews entered by the audience into positive or negative opinions.

 ## Install
 This project requires **Python 2.7** and the following Python libraries installed:

 - [NumPy](http://www.numpy.org/)